Working Drawings.

 Working drawings and specifications are the main sources of information for supervisors and technicians responsible for the actual construction.
 The construction working drawing gives a complete graphic description of the structure to be erected and the construction method to be followed.
 A set of working drawings includes both general and detail drawings.
 General drawings consist of plans and elevations; detail drawings consist of sections and detail views

+(1) Drawings and Specifications.
+Drawings and specifications inform the contractor, owner, material dealers, and tradespeople of decisions made by the architect and owner of the structure.
+Floor plans are usually drawn to scale (1/4" = 1' or 3/16" = 1').
+Symbols are used to Indicate different types o fixtures and materials.
 (2) Floor Plan Details.
 Detailed drawings may appear on the plan or on separate sheets attached to the plan.
 When detailed drawings are on separate sheets, a reference symbol is drawn on the floor plan.
-A door and window schedule is presented on the plan (see sample on Table 1-2 is a sample showing the information given on the schedule.
+A door and window schedule is presented on the plan (see sample on Table 1-2 is a sample showing the information given on the schedule. d.
+Detail Drawings (Sections and Details).
+Detail drawings are drawn to a larger scale than plans and elevations to give more elaborate information, dimensions, and details.
+For example, they may give the size of materials and show the placement of parts in relation to each other.

 (1) Sections.
 Sections are drawn to a large scale showing details of a particular construction feature that cannot be given in a general drawing.
 They show-